Army Navy Match

-The first meeting of the teams was a match played between the officers of the British Army and the officers of the Royal Navy on 13 February 1878, it was not until 1907 that the Army Navy Match became an annual fixture, For the first fixture the match Secretary was Surg Lt George Levick RN.
+The first meeting of the teams was a match played between the officers of the British Army and the officers of the Royal Navy on 13 February 1878.
+It was not until 1907 that the Army Navy Match became an annual fixture.
+For the first fixture the match secretary was Surg.
+Lt George Levick RN.
 From 1909 it was jointly administered by the newly formed Royal Navy Rugby Union and the Army Rugby Union.
-In 1920 service personnel who were not Officers were allowed to play for the first time.
-Since then it has been played every season, with the exception of during the world wars (1914–19 and 1940–45) and COVID-19 pandemic when the matches were suspended.
+In 1920 service personnel who were not officers were allowed to play for the first time.
+Since then it has been played every season, except during the world wars (1914–19 and 1940–45) and the COVID-19 pandemic, when the matches were suspended.